-It’s easy to make a great Margarita with expensive tequila, Cointreau liqueur, and fresh-squeezed Key lime juice.
-However, it’s even easier to make a great Cheap Margarita.
+It’s easy to make a great Margarita with expensive tequila, Cointreau liqueur, and fresh-squeezed Key lime juice, but it’s way easier to make a remarkably good Cheap Margarita.

-I interviewed a lot of bartenders, and the champion of the Houston Rodeo Margarita Contest, and put together this winner.
-Your guests will never know it’s not “premium”.
+We asked a lot of questions of bartenders and servers at the most popular restaurants and bars for Margaritas in Houston, Texas, and also a champion of the Houston Rodeo Margarita Contest, and put together this winner.
+Your guests will never guess it’s not “premium”.

 Cheap Margarita Recipe

-- 1½ ounces Lunazul, Agavales, or Olmeca Altos 100% agave blanco tequila
+- 1½ ounces Lunazul, Olmeca Altos, or Agavales 100% agave blanco tequila

 - ½ ounce fresh lemon juice